willardharris/balena-ads-b/README.md

  9. You might be asked to enter your feeder's location and altitude *above the ground.* Enter the same values you entered earlier in the `LAT` and `LON` variables.
 When asked for the antenna's altitude, specify it in meters (or feet) *above the ground* – NOT above sea level, as done previously.
 If you are not asked to enter this information, you can do it manually by clicking the *Edit* link under your receiver's ID on the left-hand side of the screen.
  10. Finally, verify that RadarBox is receiving data from your receiver.
 You'll find your receiver by clicking on the *Account* menu at [radarbox.com](https://www.radarbox.com) under the *Stations* accordion.

-# Part 8 – Configure ADSB Exchange
+# Part 8 – Configure ADSB Exchange and clones

+## Enable ADSB Exchange
 1. Head back to your device's page on the balena dashboard.
 Inside the *Terminal* section, click *Select a target*, then *adsb-exchange*, and finally *Start terminal session*.
 This will open a terminal which lets you interact directly with your ADSB Exchange container.
 2. At the prompt, type `/usr/local/share/adsbexchange-stats/create-uuid.sh` followed by return.
 Your ADSB-Exchange UUID is displayed.
 Note it down.
 3. At the same prompt, type `/create-sitename.sh` followed by return.
 Enter a friendly name for your feeder as per the instructions on the screen (e.g. your location).
 Hit return and note down the result.